Mentra-Community/Karaoke/README.md

 This system provides real-time song recognition and synchronized lyric display for smart glasses using MentraOS.
 Users wearing smart glasses can see song information and synchronized lyrics for any music playing around them, creating an immersive karaoke experience.

+## 🚀 Current Status

+**Working!** The system successfully recognizes songs and displays lyrics on smart glasses.
+See [PROJECT_STATUS.md](./PROJECT_STATUS.md) for detailed implementation status, known issues, and next steps.

 ## Core Features

 1. **Real-time Audio Recognition** - Continuously identify songs from ambient audio